blink1073/drivers-evergreen-tools/.evergreen/auth_oidc/README.md

 We have two dedicated Atlas clusters that are configured with OIDC, one with a single Identity Provider (Idp), and one with multiple IdPs configured.
 Since `failCommand` is global, test runs have the chance to interfere with each other.
 After we implement DRIVERS-2688, we can specify that OIDC tests that use `failCommand` must not be run on Atlas.
+In the mean time, we will have to keep testing against singled IdP Atlas cluster on MacOS and Windows hosts.

 When running `setup.sh`, the local server for single IdP will be used when not on Windows and docker is available.